- Open rate 24.19%

 |Opens by hour||% of all message opens||Cumulative %||% of all message clicks||Cumulative %|

 For now, the best workaround is to use an image (maybe even an animated GIF) that looks like a video player and links to your page.
-That way, you'll boost your click-throughs and enhance your contacts’ experience.
+That way, you'll boost your click-throughs and enhance your contacts’ experience – as they’ll watch the content in their default browser or video player.

 As soon as Google implements this feature (they haven't said when), it will spread to most major email clients.

-Your subject lines need to be compelling enough to get people to open the email.
+Your subject lines need to be compelling enough to get people to open up.
 So in most cases, it’s not about the length of the subject line but rather conveying the message.

 |Emoji||% of messages||Open rate|